luca-dga/-/README.md

 &emsp; Python, Matlab, SPSS, Stata

 <li><b>Passions and hobbies</b></li>
 &emsp; I am a committed fine diner and food traveler.
 Reading, running and biking are my escapisms, blues rock and jazz my sources of inspiration.
+I like Tom Waits, apple pie and German Riesling.
 My biggest dream is to become a pianist.

 <hr width="100%">